-Parents/carers with a complaint about the school's actions in regard to their child's medical condition should discuss these directly with the school office in the first instance.
-If the reception team cannot resolve the matter, they will direct parents/carers to the school's complaints procedure.
+Parents/carers with a complaint about the school's actions in regard to their child's medical condition should discuss these directly with the Headteacher / Inclusion Lead in the first instance.
+If the Headteacher / Inclusion

+Lead cannot resolve the matter, they will direct parents/carers to the school's complaints procedure.
+A copy of the complaints procedure is available on the school website.